October 18, 202515 minLion Fans

 #Instagram growth#programming#Python#automation#API

 Have you ever thought about building your own Instagram automation tool—something that auto-follows, auto-likes, and auto-comments while you sleep?
 As a developer or tech enthusiast, the idea sounds exciting.
-But before you start, you need to understand the risks: Instagram is cracking down on automation tools harder than ever.
-In 2025, the ban rate exceeds 95%, and you could face legal liability.
+But before you start, you need to understand the risks: Instagram keeps strengthening its detection of and penalties for automated behavior, and having your account restricted or disabled is a real outcome.
+(You may have seen a "ban rate above 95%" figure elsewhere—including in an earlier version of this article.
+No source for that number exists, so it has been removed; see the next section.)

 This article is not an encouragement to violate Instagram's Terms of Service.
 It is an educational overview of the underlying technology, risk assessment, and legal alternatives.
 If you still want to try after reading, at least you'll know how to reduce your exposure.
 But our strong recommendation remains: the technical barriers are too high, the risks too great—a professional service is a smarter choice.